 The HCV payment standards are determined by HUD and the WBHA and change every year.
 Please see the Publications page for our current payment standards.

 However, the payment standards can only be used as a general guideline in determining whether a unit may be eligible for assistance.
 We will also take into consideration which utilities the landlord pays, the estimated utility costs of the unit, and your income to determine what rent amount can be approved.
 In addition, we conduct a comparability test prior to approving the requested unit to ensure that the amount being requested by the landlord is not excessive when compared to other similar units in the general area.

 The HCV program places the choice of housing in the hands of the individual family.
 Participants are encouraged to consider several housing choices to secure the best housing for their family’s needs.
 A voucher holder is advised of the unit size for which they are eligible based on family size and composition.

 The housing unit selected by the family must meet an acceptable level of health and safety before the WBHA can approve the unit.
-When the voucher holder finds a unit that it wishes to occupy and reaches an agreement with the landlord over the lease terms, the WBHA must inspect the dwelling and determine that the rent requested is reasonable.
+When the voucher holder finds a unit that they wish to occupy and they reach an agreement with the landlord over the lease terms, the WBHA must inspect the dwelling and determine that the rent requested is reasonable.

 How is the unit size (number of bedrooms) determined?

 Assignment of bedroom size eligibility is outlined in our Administrative Plan.

 If the WBHA does not approve the rent the landlord asks for, can I pay the difference?